Hillary Bor: Career

+Bor ran a new personal best of 8:08.41 minutes to finish second at the 2019 Doha Diamond League.
+He won the 3000 m steeplechase at the 2019 US Outdoor Championships to qualify for that year's World Championships, where he finished eighth in the final.

+In 2021, Bor won the US Olympic trials to qualify for the delayed 2020 Summer Olympics in the 3000 metres steeplechase, where he finished sixth in his heat and did not progress to the final.

+Bor competed at the 2022 World Championships in Eugene, Oregon in the 3000 metres steeplechase, finishing eighth in the final.

+In 2024, Bor broke the American Road 10 mile record with a time of 45:56 minutes at the USATF 10 Mile Championships.

+Personal life

 His older brothers Emmanuel and Julius Bor also ran for an American college, the University of Alabama.
 The brothers found a path to citizenship in the country of their education by joining the United States Army.
 While serving on different bases, the three teamed up to win the All Armed Forces Cross Country Championships in February 2016.
 All three were in the top 20 of the USA Cross Country Championships, Hillary finishing eighth.